-Cooking a whole chicken may not feel like “weeknight cooking” but it really is so effortless and it makes cooking for a group very easy.
+Cooking a recipe with a whole chicken may not feel like “weeknight cooking” but it really is so effortless and it makes cooking for a group very easy.
 It needs time in the oven, but not much work beyond that.
 Give it a try.

 One whole chicken